Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `exception_max_ttl` - determines the maximum time before a process exits if it crashes.
 This defaults to 600 seconds
 * `check_destination_host` - determines whether the node checks the Destination-Host on a Diameter request when deciding whether it should process the request.
 This defaults to true.
 * `astaire_cpu_limit_percentage` - the maximum percentage of total CPU that Astaire is allowed to consume when resyncing memcached data (as part of a scale-up, scale-down, or following a memcached failure).
 Note that this only limits the CPU usage of the Astaire process, and does not affect memcached's CPU usage.
 Must be an integer.
 Defaults to 5.
+* `sip_blacklist_duration` - the time in seconds for which SIP peers are blacklisted when they are unresponsive (defaults to 30 seconds).
+* `http_blacklist_duration` - the time in seconds for which HTTP peers are blacklisted when they are unresponsive (defaults to 30 seconds).
+* `diameter_blacklist_duration` - the time in seconds for which Diameter peers are blacklisted when they are unresponsive (defaults to 30 seconds).

 ## Experimental options